han41858/angular-ko/aio/content/guide/ivy-compatibility.md

 ## Ivy에서 디버깅하는 방법

 <!--
-If you're seeing errors, first temporarily [turn off Ivy](guide/ivy#opting-out-of-angular-ivy) in your `tsconfig.json` and re-start your app.
+If you're seeing errors, first temporarily [turn off Ivy](guide/ivy#opting-out-of-angular-ivy) in your `tsconfig.json` and re-start your application.

 If you're still seeing the errors, they are not specific to Ivy.
 In this case, you may want to consult the [general update guide](guide/updating-to-version-12).
 If you've opted into any of the new, stricter type-checking settings, you may also want to check out the [template type-checking guide](guide/template-typecheck).